Borobudur: Design

 Many sources conventionally divide the terraces of Borobudur into three levels, which is thought to symbolize the three "realms" of Buddhist cosmology, namely Kamadhatu (the world of desires), Rupadhatu (the world of forms), and finally Arupadhatu (the formless world).
 Kāmadhātu is represented by the base, Rupadhatu by the five square platforms (the body), and Arupadhatu by the three circular platforms and the large topmost stupa.
 Recent scholarship however question this assumption.
 The "three realm" division was first proposed by Willem Frederik Stutterheim in the early 20th century based on then very fragmentary data.
 Later scholars have criticized this division as having no textual basis or narrative support in the monument itself.
 However, this conventional division is still often presented uncritically in popular media.

 Congregational worship in Borobudur is performed in a walking pilgrimage.
 Pilgrims are guided by the system of staircases and corridors ascending to the top platform.
 Each platform represents one stage of enlightenment.
 The path that guides pilgrims was designed to symbolize Buddhist cosmology.

 In 1885, a hidden structure at the base was accidentally discovered.
 The "hidden footing" contains complete and incomplete panel reliefs, 160 of which depict narratives concerning cause and effects according to the dharmic laws.
 There also panels with short inscriptions that apparently provide instructions for the sculptors, illustrating the scenes to be carved.
-The partly finished nature of the reliefs suggest that were initially planned, but they were later encased due to circumstances which is still debated among scholars.
+The partly finished nature of the reliefs suggests that they were initially planned, but were later encased due to circumstances which are still debated among scholars.
 A practical explanation concerns structural defects that became apparent when the monument was under construction.
-Possibly fearing a subsidence that may cause the whole structure to slide outward, work on the partly sculpted foot was suspended and it was encased with an additional base for stability.
-Scholars have also proposed various religious or symbolic grounds which may caused the builders and commissioners of Borobudur to abandon the relief works and encased it from view.
+Possibly fearing a subsidence that could cause the whole structure to slide outwards, work on the partly sculpted foot was suspended and it was encased with an additional base for stability.
+Scholars have also proposed various religious or symbolic grounds which may have caused the builders and commissioners of Borobudur to abandon the relief works and encased them from view.